Terms & Conditions

 10.4 All work done and advice provided by us is for your use and benefit only and may not be supplied or passed on to any other person without our prior written approval.
 Our duty of care is to you as our client, not to third parties unless such responsibility is accepted by us in writing.

 10.5 We may destroy files and documents relating to completed transactions or business six years or more after the date on which the file was closed.
+Any personal data that we receive from you for the specific purpose of preventing money laundering or criminal financing will only be used for that purpose.
+By engaging our firm, you expressly consent to us keeping (for more than five years) your personal data relating to anti money laundering verification checks and searches.
+Your personal data will be destroyed when the file relating to your matter is destroyed (in accordance with our data retention periods).
 Your data may be retained on our computer database for a period of 12 years unless you instruct us otherwise.
 Original documents held by us will of course not be destroyed.
 We will seek your instructions at the close of the matter and set out which documents should be returned to you.
 In respect of any documents retained we reserve the right to make a reasonable charge and we shall only have a responsibility to you where such charge is paid.

 10.6 These Terms of Business are governed by English law.
 By instructing us you agree that any dispute arising in connection with these Terms of Business or our services shall be subject to the exclusive jurisdiction of the English Courts.
 We may vary these Terms of Business from time to time by giving you reasonable written notice.